Loading ...

 Armin Strom One Week Skeleton

-A major milestone came in 2016 with the launch of the Mirrored Force Resonance, a timepiece featuring a patented resonating dual regulator.
-In watchmaking only few watchmakers attempted to take advantage of the resonance phenomenon to improve accuracy, precision and rate stability of a timepiece.
+A major milestone came in 2016 with the launch of the Mirrored Force Resonance, a groundbreaking timepiece featuring a patented dual resonating regulator.
+Few watchmakers have attempted to harness the resonance phenomenon to enhance accuracy, precision, and rate stability.

 Above and below, the Armin Strom Mirrored Force Resonance